troyhacks/MoonLight/docs/develop/installation.md

 !!! info "pioarduino IDE"

      PlatformIO IDE is default but as we are using latest esp-idf, pioarduino IDE is needed when PlatformIO IDE fails.
-For now, start with PlatformIO IDE (see later)

 **Step 4**: Build MoonLight